 KEY INSIGHT: Survivorship Guilt can be felt by those who experience (or even just witness but don’t personally experience) a traumatic event that impacts others more adversely than the individual, and for those of significant means and/or wealth (e.g., the clients of financial advisors), surviving an economically traumatic event (e.g., the COVID-19 pandemic and its associated economic impact) can result in Financial Survivorship Guilt.

 Keypoint #1: Information.
 What’s the research and why is it important?
-Survivorship Guilt can arise from surviving a traumatic event
+Survivorship Guilt can arise from surviving a traumatic event.

 Supporting Concept #1.
 Survivorship guilt involves feeling shameful or guilty when someone survives a traumatic event and empathizes with others who did not survive or suffered from the trauma more severely than they did.